 This means that you can camp on a hill, mountain peak, or any other surface that might not be great for pitching a tent but is perfect for stringing up your hammock.

-Drawbacks to Hammock Us
+Potential Drawbacks to Consider

 While there are many benefits to a hammock, there are some issues that they can cause for hikers: